 Consider this: On average, conventional steel rope elevators (the ones that can carry 24 passengers) can weigh up to 27,000 kilograms and consume 130,000 kWh per year.
 These are heavy machines that need to work 24/7 to accommodate the six elevator trips per day the average person uses.
 As much as we might complain whenever our building's elevator occasionally goes on the fritz, it's actually amazing that they don't go out of service more often than they do.

-But even more impressive is the new elevator design by German company, ThyssenKrupp.
+But even more impressive is the new elevator design by the German company, ThyssenKrupp.
 Their elevator doesn't use cables at all.
 Instead, they use magnetic levitation (maglev) to glide their elevator cabins up or down, similar to Japan's levitating high-speed trains.
 This innovation allows for some exciting advantages, such as:

 - No more height restrictions on buildings—we can start constructing buildings at sci-fi heights;